gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 ---
 title: What is New in Java 21 (LTS), with Practical Examples
-description: Find out the new features and enhancements introduced in Java 21, including practical examples and code snippets for Java developers.
+description: Discover all new features introduced in Java 21, including practical examples and code snippets for developers.
+Also includes notable features since Java 17.
 author: Georgios Piskas
 pubDatetime: 2024-02-17T15:24:56.631Z
 slug: what-is-new-java-21-lts-with-practical-examples